1602/jugglingdb/docs/model.md

 Delete all Model instances from database.
 Be aware: `destroyAll` method doesn't perform destroy hooks.

+### Model.iterate(options, iterator, callback)

+Iterate through dataset and perform async method iterator.
+This method designed to work with large datasets loading data by batches.
+First argument (options) is optional and have same signature as for Model.all, it has additional member `batchSize` which allows to specify size of batch loaded into memory from the database.

+Iterator argument is a function that accepts three arguments: item, callback and index in collection.

+    Model.iterate({batchSize: 100}, function(obj, next, i) {
+        doSomethingAsync(obj, next);
+    }, function(err) {
+        // all done
+    });

 ## DB READ METHODS

 ### Model.find(id, callback);